andrewblim/ga-data-assignments/practicum/fda/answers.md

 ### Problem 6

-With only the six features above, we actually have much more data at our disposal since we don't need to drop nearly as many rows.
-The number of foods that have entries for all six features is 5189, up from 711.
+With only the four features above, we actually have much more data at our disposal since we don't need to drop nearly as many rows.
+The number of foods that have entries for all six features is 6184, up from 921.

-Running the regression on the expanded data set, the R^2 is still 0.813.
-The average error on the expanded data set is up a little bit - on the log1p data it's 0.2858, and transformed back out to mg of magnesium it's 12.783553.
-For a stricter apples-to-apples comparison, I ran it on only the 711 data lines that we'd been previously using and produced an average error of 0.2727 and 13.1287, respectively.
+Running the regression on the expanded data set, the R^2 is barely worse at 0.785.
+(I used a constant term again, but it remains statistically insignificant.)
+The average error on the expanded data set is up a little bit - on the log1p data it's 0.341951, and transformed back out to mg of magnesium it's 13.943964.
+For a stricter apples-to-apples comparison on the errors, I ran the regression on only the 921 data lines that we'd been previously using and produced an average error of 0.344065 (log1p-space) and 14.239102 (untransformed space), respectively.

+This simple, four-feature model is an improvement - with much less data we were more or less able to get as good of a fit as we were able to get using all nutritional label data.